Investing in Toronto Multiplex Conversions: A Smart Move for the Future

 - 4 min read

-Toronto’s real estate market is changing.
-Developers are increasingly shifting away from traditional condo development and toward purpose-built rental (PBR) projects.
-This trend has accelerated as high interest rates, construction cost inflation, and a prolonged drop in pre-construction condo sales have made it nearly impossible to get new towers off the ground.
-According to Urbanation, condo presales in Toronto are operating at just 20% of their 10-year averages as of Q2 2024.
-As a result, we’re heading into a period where condo supply will be severely limited—and even the shift to purpose-built rental will do little to address the real underlying shortage.
+Toronto’s real estate market is undergoing significant changes.
+Developers are moving away from traditional condo developments.
+Instead, they are focusing on purpose-built rental (PBR) projects.
+This shift has accelerated due to high interest rates, rising construction costs, and a drop in pre-construction condo sales.
+As of Q2 2024, condo presales in Toronto are operating at just 20% of their 10-year averages.
+Consequently, we are entering a period where condo supply will be severely limited.
+Even the shift to purpose-built rentals will not adequately address the underlying shortage.

-While purpose-built rentals are certainly part of the solution, they offer no real change in lifestyle.
-These are still vertical units in high-density towers, essentially “condos by another name.”
-But there’s another type of housing—low-density, house-style rentals in established neighbourhoods—that faces a much deeper, more permanent supply issue.
-It’s this supply imbalance that savvy investors are starting to recognize, especially those focused on Toronto multiplex conversions.
+While purpose-built rentals are part of the solution, they do not significantly change lifestyles.
+These units are still in high-density towers, essentially "condos by another name."
+However, there is another type of housing that faces a more profound supply issue: low-density, house-style rentals in established neighborhoods.
+Savvy investors are beginning to recognize this supply imbalance, particularly those focused on Toronto multiplex conversions.

 Why Multiplexes in Toronto Are Structurally Undersupplied

-The number of single-family homes in the City of Toronto is finite—and shrinking.
-With every new mid-rise development, detached or semi-detached houses are being torn down and replaced by denser forms of housing.
-While that’s great for improving supply overall, it does nothing to increase the number of house-style rental units.
-You can’t replicate the location, charm, yard space, or neighbourhood character of these homes—and for renters and families looking to escape the condo lifestyle, they remain the most desirable option.
+The number of single-family homes in Toronto is finite—and shrinking.
+With each new mid-rise development, detached or semi-detached houses are being replaced by denser forms of housing.
+While this improves overall supply, it does little to increase house-style rental units.
+You cannot replicate the charm, yard space, or neighborhood character of these homes.
+For renters and families looking to escape the condo lifestyle, they remain the most desirable option.

-At the same time, demand for this kind of housing is quietly exploding.
-Families and long-term renters are tiring of high-rise living—waiting for elevators, sharing walls, and living without privacy or outdoor space.
-As affordability declines and the ownership dream slips further out of reach, more people are opting to rent for the long haul.
-In fact, from 2011 to 2021, rental households in the Greater Toronto Area grew more than three times faster than ownership households—25.6% compared to 7.7%.
+At the same time, demand for this type of housing is quietly exploding.
+Families and long-term renters are growing tired of high-rise living.
+They are frustrated with waiting for elevators, sharing walls, and lacking privacy or outdoor space.
+As affordability declines and the dream of ownership slips further away, more people are choosing to rent long-term.
+From 2011 to 2021, rental households in the Greater Toronto Area grew more than three times faster than ownership households—25.6% compared to 7.7%.

-Meanwhile, despite increasing government focus on rental housing, purpose-built rental supply continues to lag.
-While the City of Toronto has approved over 70,000 PBR units between 2018 and 2024, as of Q1 2025 there were only 21,866 units under construction—and just 731 units actually broke ground that quarter, representing a 60% decline year-over-year.
-That’s also 41% below the five-year average.
-On the surface, development activity appears strong—but delays, costs, and financing constraints mean that only a fraction of those projects are moving forward in a timely manner.
+Despite increasing government focus on rental housing, purpose-built rental supply continues to lag.
+The City of Toronto has approved over 70,000 PBR units between 2018 and 2024.
+However, as of Q1 2025, only 21,866 units were under construction, and just 731 units actually broke ground that quarter.
+This represents a 60% decline year-over-year and is 41% below the five-year average.
+On the surface, development activity appears strong.
+However, delays, costs, and financing constraints mean that only a fraction of those projects are moving forward in a timely manner.

-In response to the housing crisis, all levels of government have introduced sweeping changes to make it easier—and far more profitable—to convert single-family homes into multiplex rental housing.
-These changes have created one of the best environments for Toronto real estate investing in decades.
+In response to the housing crisis, all levels of government have introduced sweeping changes.
+These changes make it easier—and more profitable—to convert single-family homes into multiplex rental housing.
+This has created one of the best environments for Toronto real estate investing in decades.

 As-of-right zoning: The City of Toronto now allows multiplexes (up to 4 units) by default across all low-rise residential zones—no rezoning or Committee of Adjustment needed.

-Laneway and garden suite permissions: Secondary units in the rear yard, like laneway houses and garden suites, are also allowed by right in most areas, creating additional rental income potential.
+Laneway and garden suite permissions: Secondary units in the rear yard, such as laneway houses and garden suites, are also allowed by right in most areas, creating additional rental income potential.

 HST exemptions: Many multiplex conversions now qualify for partial or full HST relief, significantly improving project viability.